MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-attach-kubernetes.md

 # Create and attach an Azure Kubernetes Service cluster

-Azure Machine Learning can deploy trained machine learning models to Azure Kubernetes Service.
+Azure Machine Learning can train and deploy machine learning models to Azure Kubernetes Service.
 However, you must first either __create__ an Azure Kubernetes Service (AKS) cluster from your Azure ML workspace, or __attach__ an existing AKS cluster.
 This article provides information on both creating and attaching a cluster.

 > [!NOTE]
-> To use Azure Kubernetes Service cluster for training, see [Set up compute targets for model training and deployment](how-to-attach-compute-targets.md#aks).
+> To attach an Azure Kubernetes Service cluster for training, see [Set up compute targets for model training and deployment](how-to-attach-compute-targets.md#kubernetes).

 ## Prerequisites